Two people walking in front of a green sign that says cultivating curiosity

 • forward think realistically by realising the importance of affordability, availability and acceptability in translating inventions towards a reduction in inequality-related poor health outcomes.

-Any educational organisation in the UK with sixth form students may participate and collaborations within the UK or between a UK organisation and an equivalent organisation outside the UK are welcome.
 This year there are five separate team contests.
 Schools can have one team, or be part of one collaborating team, in each contest and may need to conduct an internal selection process.
-Each team should have no more six members and should be made up of members with varied interests to demonstrate a multidisciplinary approach.
-Examples of possible student scientific interests include biology, chemistry, physics, engineering, maths, computing, data science, social science, and economics.
-Judges will be looking for communication skills and a team member(s) with art or design interests is recommended.
+Each team should have no more than six members and should be made up of participants with varied interests to demonstrate a multidisciplinary approach.
+Examples of possible scientific interests include biology, chemistry, physics, engineering, maths, computing, data science, social science, and economics.
+Judges will be looking particularly for communication skills and team member(s) with art and/or design interests is recommended.

 Awards: